 This is just as important as growing food and will be a huge step towards your self-sufficient journey.
 Saving seeds helps you maintain food security knowing that you have more healthy seeds to grow next year.
 Save seeds from your healthiest plants that thrive in your garden.
 Keep them in a dry dark place.

 7. Grow Community

 Get your friends involved!
 Take them over a basket of homegrown food or preserves.
 Once they see your delicious fresh food they may also get inspired!
-Help them out with seeds, cuttings and surround yourself with like-minded people.
-Community gardens can be a great place to learn, get involved and even seed/ produce swap.
+Help them out with seeds, and cuttings and surround yourself with like-minded people.
+Community gardens can be a great place to learn, get involved, and even seed/ produce swap.
 It can be an amazing network of knowledge, especially in relation to your local climate and growing conditions.
 There are also some great social media forums and groups that are great for finding answers to your questions and local knowledge.

 8. Shop Local